 You’ll Also Have to Keep on Top of Day-to-Day Maintenance

 Did you know that when you’re running your own pub, you will also be expected to keep on top of day-to-day maintenance tasks?

 So this includes tasks such as cleaning, preventative maintenance and general cleaning.
 After all, first impressions count and it’s important that you create a space that is not only aesthetically pleasing but is also clean and tidy.

 There are a whole host of opportunities that come hand in hand with running your own pub, especially when it comes to extending your reach, exploring new business opportunities and of course, maximising growth.

 With this in mind, developing a business plan that is ambitious yet realistic should become a top priority, as this will help you to pinpoint objectives and goals that will get you where you want to be!

 Pubs are the ultimate social environments, attracting customers of all ages!
 So the more you do to establish your pub as a great place to eat, drink and socialise, the more profitable your business will be!

-Creating the perfect menu will provide you with a great opportunity to set your business apart for your competitors.
-For example, you could choose to incorporate a delicious selection of great British pub classic dishes, or alternatively, you could always offer something different!
+Creating the perfect menu will provide you with a great opportunity to set your business apart from your competitors.
+For example, you could choose to incorporate a delicious selection of great British pub classic dishes, or you could always offer something different!

 Either way, you will need to employ a Head Chef and kitchen staff that you can trust.
-This is your reputation on the line, and it’s important that you employ capable, skilled and driven individuals that are able to run this side of the business for you.
+This is your reputation on the line, and you must employ capable, skilled and driven individuals that can run this side of the business for you.